prathamesh-sonpatki/o11y-wiki/README.md

 ### KPIs

-KPIs (Key Performance Indicator) are specific metrics used to track progress towards a specific goal or objective.
-In the context of SRE, KPIs can be used to measure the performance and reliability of a system.
+KPIs (Key Performance Indicators) track progress toward a specific goal or objective.
+In the context of o11y, KPIs can be used to measure the performance and reliability of a system, such as response times, failure rates, or peak load.

 ## L

 ### Log

-Logs are an record of activities performed by a system or service over a set period of time.
-Logs help SRE teams to track behaviours of a system.
+Logs record activities a system, service, or tool performs over a set time.
+They are easy to adopt but run into standardization challenges because different tools and languages can have different logging patterns.
+Logs can grow quickly but are extremely important for debugging a problem once identified.

 ## M

 ### Metrics

-Metrics are quantifiable measurement about the health of a system.
-They serve as KPI(Key Performance Indicators) about the health of a system or service, Metrics should be easy to understand and makes SRE teams more effective to track performance of their systems.
+Metrics are quantifiable measurements of the health of a system.
+They are the fastest and cheapest way to understand the health of the system.
+They are aggregated data essentially giving a bird's eye view of the system performance.
+An example of a metric is the throughput of an API or latency.

 ### Metric Life Cycle Management

-Metric Life Cycle Management is the process of defining, collecting, analyzing, and acting on metrics.
-It's important to manage the metric life cycle to ensure that metrics are useful and provide insights into the system.
+Metric Life Cycle Management defines, collects, analyzes, and acts on metrics.
+This essentially involves creating a pipeline of metrics that moves from ingestion, storage, query, and alerting stages.
+You can drop unused data, perform streaming aggregates, and provide control over how and who can query specific data and define alerting.

 ### m3DB

 [m3DB](https://m3db.io/) is an open-source distributed time series database that is optimized for high cardinality and high throughput. m3DB is commonly used for storing and querying metrics in large-scale monitoring systems.
+It was originated at Uber.

 ### MTTD